dmmlynarczyk/learn/azure/video-notes/implement-and-manage-storage.md

 There are two encryption types in Azure:
 - **Microsoft-managed keys**: where Microsoft takes care of everything, and everything is stored on the hard drives encrypted. (*Default*)
 - **Customer-managed keys**: you create and manage the keys and provided the keys to a key vault that you reference.

+### Azure Key Vault

+**Azure Key Vault**: is a cloud service for securely storing and accessing secrets.
+- A *secret* is anything that you want to tightly control access to, such as API keys, passwords, certificates, or cryptographic keys.
+- Key Vault service supports two types of containers:
+  - **Vaults**: support storing software and HSM-backed keys, secrets, and certificates.
+  - **Managed-HSM pools**: only support HSM-backed keys.
+You can use an ARM template to retrieve a secure password in a key vault.
+Instead of putting a secure value (like a password) directly in your template or parameter file, you can retrieve the value from an Azure Key Vault during deployment.
+You retrieve the value by referencing the key vault and secret in your parameter file.
+The value is never exposed because you only reference its key vault ID.

 ## Containers